 A spokesman for Alec Baldwin says the actor has no plans to challenge Connecticut Sen. Joe Lieberman in the 2012 election.

-Matthew Hiltzik said Monday that Baldwin does not plan to move to Connecticut or to run.
-He says the "30 Rock" star wants Lieberman to stay in office because there are so few moderate Republicans in the Senate.
-Lieberman was re-elected in 2006 as an independent after he lost the Democratic primary.
+Matthew Hiltzik said Monday that Baldwin does not plan to move to Connecticut or to run against the independent senator.
+He says Baldwin doesn't want to see Lieberman leave the Senate because there are so few moderate Republicans in the Senate.

-On CNN's "State of the Union" on Sunday, Lieberman said he respects Baldwin as an actor but dared him to "make my day" with a Senate challenge.
+Lieberman, who was asked about the issue Sunday on CNN's "State of the Union," says he respects Baldwin as an actor, but dared him to "make my day" with a senate challenge.